Zero-Downtime Database Migrations

 This works well for small to medium tables, but the backfill step can be expensive on large datasets (millions+ rows).

 This avoids the expensive backfill entirely.
 The database rename is near-instant regardless of table size.
 The trade-off is that the application needs conditional column logic during the transition, but for large datasets this is significantly faster and safer than copying data.
+The same "application code deploys first" principle from the basic expand-contract pattern still holds — just applied to a rename instead of a column add.

 Both approaches achieve the same goal: a zero-downtime column rename with no data loss.
 Choose based on your data volume and whether the backfill cost is acceptable for your deployment window.